Ciela-Institute/caustics/paper.md

 Comparing "caustics batched cpu" and "caustics batched 4cpu" we see that PyTorch's automatic multi-threading capabilities can indeed provide performance enhancements.
 However, the enhancement is not a direct multiple of the number of CPUs due to overhead.
-Thus, if one has an "embarassingly parallel" job, (e.g. multiple MCMC chains) it is better to parallelize at the job level rather than incur the overhead of thread level parallelism.
+Thus, if one has an "embarrassingly parallel" job, (e.g. multiple MCMC chains) it is better to parallelize at the job level rather than incur the overhead of thread level parallelism.

 Finally, comparing any of the lines with "caustics batched gpu" we see the real power of batched operations.
-Communication betweeen a CPU and GPU is slow, so condensing many calculations into a single command means that `caustics` is capable of fully exploiting a GPU.
+Communication between a CPU and GPU is slow, so condensing many calculations into a single command means that `caustics` is capable of fully exploiting a GPU.
 In the midpoint sampling the GPU never "saturates" meaning that it runs equally fast for any number of samples.
-In the realistic scneario we hit the limit of the GPU memory and so had to break up the operations beyond 100 samples, which is when the GPU performance begins to slow down.
+In the realistic scenario we hit the limit of the GPU memory and so had to break up the operations beyond 100 samples, which is when the GPU performance begins to slow down.
 Either way, it is possible to easily achieve over 100X speedup over CPU performance, making GPUs by far the most efficient method to perform large